2021 United States Electoral College vote count: Joint session of Congress

-The joint session of Congress met at 1:00 p.m.
-EST to count the results of the Electoral College.
+A joint session of Congress convened at 1:00 PM EST on January 6, 2021, presided over by Vice President Pence, where the votes of the state electors were formally certified in the House chamber.
 Prior to the vote, Pence released a letter to Congress which denied the assertion that Pence, as the presiding officer of the count, had "unilateral authority" to overturn any state results.
 (See also Gohmert v.
 Pence.)

 The results from each state were opened and read one at a time, in alphabetical order.
 The results of Alabama and Alaska were read without objection.
 The results of Arizona were then objected to by Paul Gosar (AZ-4) and Ted Cruz (TX).
 Because of the objection, the joint session adjourned at 1:15 p.m. to allow each chamber to debate and vote on the objection.

 During the debate of Arizona's votes, Trump supporters stormed the U.S. Capitol at approximately 2:15 p.m. and members of the House of Representatives and Senate were promptly evacuated from the Capitol by Capitol Police, and Congress was placed under lockdown.
 The District of Columbia National Guard, as well as the National Guards and state police of the neighboring states of Virginia and Maryland, were activated within the hour.
-At approximately 5:40 p.m., the Sergeant-at-Arms announced that the Capitol building had been secured.
+At approximately 5:40 p.m., the sergeant-at-arms announced that the Capitol building had been secured.
 Congress then reconvened at 8:00 p.m. and politicians from both parties condemned both Trump and the rioters' failed insurrection.

 Before the session resumed, at 7:00 p.m.
 Trump's lawyer, Rudy Giuliani, left a voice message to Senator Mike Lee by mistake, as the intended recipient was Senator Tommy Tuberville.
 Lee subsequently released the message to the public.
 In the message, Giuliani is heard saying: "I know they're reconvening at 8 tonight, but it ... the only strategy we can follow is to object to numerous states and raise issues so that we get ourselves into tomorrow – ideally until the end of tomorrow."
 The legal or tactical purpose of the attempted delay is not clear; but may have been to form the basis of another legal challenge if the certification could not have been finalized on the 6th.
 Senator Tuberville was not aware of the message intended for him until after it became public.
-How many other members of Congress received similar calls is not known.

 Debate on the objection to Arizona's electoral votes resumed at 8:00 p.m., and both chambers spent some time condemning the storming of the Capitol.